Looking for the best monitor size for gaming? You’ve come to the right place!

 To make things easier, this article breaks down the tricky technical jargon and helps you choose the best monitor size for your gaming rig.
 Ready to gear up and play with the pros?
 Let’s check things out.

 What is Monitor Size, and Why is it Important?

 The display size of a monitor is the viewing area, aka the screen, measured diagonally from one corner to another.
 Simple, right?

 That said, there is no best monitor size, as it depends on your personal preferences and how much space you have available.
 Generally speaking, larger monitors cost more than small ones and feature sharper on-screen images.
 But this isn’t always the case, as it really depends on the monitor’s resolution.

 Resolution is measured in pixel density or PPI.
 The more pixels per inch, the higher the resolution.
 And the higher the resolution, the clearer the on-screen images.

 Let’s look at an example:

-If a 24” screen features 1080p resolution (1920 x 1080 pixels across the horizontal and vertical axis), the pixels per inch comes out to 91 PPI.
+If a 24” screen features 1080p resolution (1920 x 1080 pixels across the horizontal and vertical axis), the pixels per inch come out to 91 PPI.
 However, if you have a 30” screen with 1080p resolution, the pixels are stretched out further.
 This leaves you with only 75 PPI.
-Far too grainy for modern day gaming, if you ask us.
+Far too grainy for modern-day gaming, if you ask us.